edoardoCame/American-analysis/docs/ML/contract value prediction.md

 ## Advanced Analysis: Gradient-Boosted Model Insights

-While the linear model examined each characteristic independently, a gradient-boosted model can detect complex, non-linear interactions between multiple factors.
-This advanced approach achieved substantially better predictive accuracy (R² = 0.49 versus 0.35 for the linear model), revealing policy-relevant patterns that linear analysis cannot capture.
+The gradient-boosted model detects complex, non-linear interactions between multiple factors and achieves an out-of-sample R² of approximately 0.49, revealing policy-relevant patterns that simpler additive models miss.

 The gradient-boosting approach measures "relative importance" rather than directional coefficients.
 Higher importance scores indicate that a characteristic plays a larger role in distinguishing high-value from low-value contracts, but the relationship may be non-linear or conditional on other factors.